pirelaurent/p5_animationFramework/chap3-basicMovement.md

   )
   ```
 ## a generic script for journeys
-The following script is a simplified one, just to see main blocks :
+The following script is simplified one to see main blocks :
 ```  javascript
 function* scriptJourneyBase(journey, anObject) {
   ...